 Box 1: Microindentation [Au: This box is currently 488 words.
 I’ve made edits to streamline it and bring it closer to our 300 word text box limit.]

 Stiffness is the ability of a structure to resist deformation.
 When subjected to a particular load, a stiffer bone will deform less than a softer, more compliant bone.
-The increasing porosity of bone with with age leads to reduced stiffness and, thus, increased risk of fracture115[Au: Please reference this statement.].
+The increasing porosity of bone with age leads to reduced stiffness and, thus, increased risk of fracture115[Au: Please reference this statement.].
 Measurements of BMD do not capture bone porosity and so other methods have developed to assess this element of fracture risk.

-Microindentation is novel methodology that involves inserting a probe through the skin and down onto the bone surface at a particular anatomical site (for example, the anterior midtibia) to measure the ‘hardness’ [Au: The paragraph above refers to stiffness.
+Microindentation is novel methodology that involves inserting a probe through the skin and down onto the bone surface at a particular anatomical site (for example, the anterior midtibia) to measure the stiffness and toughness [Au: The paragraph above refers to stiffness.
 Is there a difference between stiffness and hardness, as biomedical properties?] of a bone.
 Bone Material Strength Index (BMSi) is measured by comparing the indentation distance of the bone to a reference standard calibration material.
 On the surface of the bone, the probe induces microfractures; the weaker the bone is, the greater the distance that the probe extends into the bone and the lower the BMSi116[Au: Please add a reference for these statements.].

 Microindentation has been shown to distinguish between degrees of fracture risk 116-118, between individuals with osteoporosis and controls 119, and individuals at risk of atypical femoral fracture 120.
-However, the technique has also been associated with areal BMD[Au: Do you mean that Microindentation only provides a surrogate measure of areal BMD and does not directly assess fracture risk?
-Please clarify.] and not fracture risk 121.
+However, the technique has also been associated with areal BMD in isolation[Au: Do you mean that Microindentation only provides a surrogate measure of areal BMD and does not directly assess fracture risk?
+Please clarify.] without associations with fracture risk 121.

 This method has limitations, as it tests the tibia, which is an uncommon site of fragility fracture.
 Moreover, the invasive nature of microindentation means that it might be less likely [Au: Edits OK?
 For clarity.] to be tolerated in clinical practice than imaging modalities.
 Regarding the latter, a 2018[Au:OK?] study has sought to address this in a large cohort of 345 Australian males, in whom the procedure was well tolerated, although 56 individuals were contraindicated by the presence of excessive soft tissues in the midtibial zone 122.
 Overall, it is estimated that approximately 1,500 individuals have had the procedure globally[Au:OK?
 Is this what you meant?], with two reported episodes of adverse events; one was a mild skin infection and one was a reaction to local anaesthetic 122.